brainiak/brainiak/bin/README.md

 # Completed
 - Create brainiak/manylinux Docker image
+- Have dev and prod S3 buckets for testing wheels
 - Add LICENSE into whl file
 - Checkout mpi4py tag so we always create the same wheel
 - Figure out ```pr-check.sh```, other testing scripts, and documentation